AP source: Guantanamo prisoners now getting COVID-19 vaccine

 House Minority Leader Kevin McCarthy criticized the decision on Twitter.
 “President Biden told us he would have a plan to defeat the virus on day 1,” the California Republican said on Jan.
 30. “He just never told us that it would be to give the vaccine to terrorists before most Americans.”

-Though the decision to vaccinate the prisoners may still prove controversial, a key difference now is that the vaccine is now available to anyone over 18, both on the base and throughout the U.S. Half of all adults in the country have received at least one dose of the shot.
+Though the decision to vaccinate the prisoners may still prove controversial, a key difference now is that the vaccine is now more widely available, both on the base and throughout the U.S. Half of all adults in the country have received at least one dose of the shot.

 At Naval Station Guantanamo Bay, 56% of the total population of about 5,700 people, a mix of military personnel, contractors and dependents, has been vaccinated, and the shot is available to any adult who wants it, said Dawn Grimes, a public affairs officer for the base hospital.

-Note: This story has been corrected to show that the vaccine in the U.S. is now available to anyone 16 and older, not 18 and older.